thephpleague/period/overview.md

 ### Period::getDuration($get_as_seconds = false)

-Returns the `Period` duration.
+Returns the object duration.
 If the `$get_as_seconds` parameter is used and set to `true`, the method will return an integer which represents the duration in seconds instead of a `DateInterval` object.

 ~~~php
 use League\Period\Period;